ASE A3 Manual Drive Train and Axles

 12.

 Answer A is wrong.
-Ball bearings consist of small steel balls, separated from each other by a steel cage.
+Ball bearings consist of small steel balls separated from each other by a steel cage.
 They're capable of withstanding both radial and axial loads.

 Answer B is wrong.
 Thrust washers adjust and control shaft end play.
-Use selective washers and a dial gauge placed against the end of a shaft or gear to adjust end play.
+Use selective washers and a dial gauge against the end of a shaft or gear to adjust end play.

 Answer C is correct.
 Tapered roller bearings are used in differentials, final drives, and transfer shafts and require a slight preload.
-Always check with the vehicle manufacturer's specifications before setting preload on a tapered roller bearing.
+Always check the vehicle manufacturer's specifications before setting preload on a tapered roller bearing.

 Answer D is wrong.
-Needle bearings or Torrington bearings consist of small needle-like bearings.
+Needle or Torrington bearings consist of small needle-like bearings.
 These small bearings are held in a round cylinder by assembly grease.

 13. A 4WD vehicle makes a popping sound when accelerating from a stop.
 This sound only occurs in 4WD.
 Which of the following is causing this condition?